 Contact a Lawyer: Get Compensation for Your Injuries

-If you need legal advice about personal injury or wrongful death claims involving a truck accident in central Massachusetts, contact the law office of Peter Ventura, Attorney at Law, for a free consultation.
+If you or a loved one need legal advice about personal injury or wrongful death claims involving a truck accident case in central Massachusetts, contact the law office of Peter Ventura, Attorney at Law, for a free consultation.

 If you are in an accident, follow the same steps as you would a regular car accident: